shinzui/node-hcl/README.md

 Syntax
 ------

-The complete grammar[can be found here](https://github.com/hashicorp/hcl/blob/master/hcl/parse.y), if you're more comfortable reading specifics, but a high-level overview of the syntax and grammar are listed here.
+The complete grammar [can be found here](https://github.com/hashicorp/hcl/blob/master/hcl/parse.y), if you're more comfortable reading specifics, but a high-level overview of the syntax and grammar are listed here.

 -	Single line comments start with `#` or `//`